Dacast is pleased to introduce Eduardo Yeh, co-founder of Selvz, who is going to share with us the challenges and opportunities of VR streaming.

 “Advertisers are slowly learning the potential of the strength of a brand’s message using VR.
 Until now.
 Whether you were on mobile or on TV or desktop, there has been that boundary between you and the message.
 But, when you enter VR, you tap into real emotion, and for marketers and advertisers, that has always been the thing that they’ve been looking for.
 To create that emotion when someone comes in contact with the message the brand is trying to send is very powerful.”

-There are also a few monetization uses cases where VR streaming can prove to be a real winner.
-For instance, you can distribute real time events such as sports (NBA, MLB, boxing) to VR viewers at a price.
+There are also a few monetizations uses cases where VR streaming can prove to be a real winner.
+For instance, you can distribute real-time events such as sports (NBA, MLB, boxing) to VR viewers at a price.

 On the movie distribution front, Selvz helped the producers of the film The Recall, featuring Wesley Snipes (Blade, Demolition Man) and RJ Mitte (Breaking Bad), to distribute and monetize their film in multi-format VR streaming experience.
 Unlike traditional distribution models where consumers need to choose between…